usmanjavedanalyst/CodeAlpha-Data-Analytics-Internship-Program/README.md

-#  CodeAlpha Data Analytics Internship Program
+#  CodeAlpha Data Analytics Internship Program (Remote)

 ##  Overview
-This repository showcases the projects and practical tasks completed during the **Data Analytics Internship at** :contentReference[oaicite:0]{index=0}.
+This repository showcases the projects and practical tasks completed during the **Data Analytics Internship at** CodeAlpha.
 The internship focuses on applying data analytics concepts to real-world datasets through data cleaning, analysis, visualization, and insight generation using modern analytical tools and techniques.

 ---